In the early morning of 25th December, we caught a train from Florence towards Pisa – a city famous for its leaning

 We had our timed tickets booked to go to the top of this miraculous tower.
 I remember that day I had terrible knee pain but decided to take the challenge to climb the 297 step spiral staircase.
 I believe no space of regret can make amends for one life’s opportunity misused.

 When I went up and rang the bell of the leaning tower of Pisa, I instantly forgot all the struggle of climbing up.
-The sight was an instant pain relief.
+The sight was instant pain relief.
 It was my first visit to Italy and each and every corner looked as if they were ripped out of a page from a photo guidebook.
 All my research for tips and tricks of visiting Italy for first-timers came in handy.

 Time flies, but it keeps all its footprints.
 It is up to us to preserve it.
 It is up to us to spend each day remarkably so that when we look back, we will have so many things to share.
 Isn’t it?Time flies, but it keeps all its footprints.
 It is up to us to preserve it.
 It is up to us to spend each day remarkably so that when we look back, we will have so many things to share.
 Isn't it? #Travel #wanderer Click To Tweet

 View from the top of the tower

 Bright white edifices were starkly juxtaposed on the lush green ground.
 When I was standing on the top of the leaning tower of Pisa, I felt that the combination of beautiful surroundings and calm atmosphere filled my Christmas morning with delight and contentment.
 I was as merry as a schoolgirl.
 Joy knows no age!
 Visiting Italy in December and spending a beautiful Christmas in the cathedral complex of Pisa was one of my best decisions as a traveler.
 I have only one regret though!
 I wanted to visit Tuscany from Pisa but due to a change of plan, I returned to Florence that day.